teymour-aldridge/sabre-docs/docs/getting-started/customisation.md

 @import "./sass/typography/typography";
 @import "./sass/forms/forms";
 ```
-This works by the default SCSS variables which are set in `sass/base/variables.scss` with custom ones before importing the rest of Sabre.
+This works by first importing the default SCSS variables which are set in `sass/base/variables.scss` and overriding them with custom ones before importing the rest of Sabre.
 There are many different variables you can change.